 The following sections set out headline activities that the CDRP intends to deliver in order to address the Priorities as set out in the strategic assessment.
 Each Task Group will develop there action plans based on these activities.

 In addition to the activities set out in this document, Carlisle and Eden CDRP encourages innovation from Partners.
-We will support new and challenging ideas to address existing and emerging issues, which means Task Group activities will go beyond what is outlined here in order to set our strategic direction.
+We will support new and challenging ideas to address existing and emerging issues.

 Anti-Social Behaviour and Criminal Damage